MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

 The MicroUI C Module retrieves the table index according to the image format.

-The following graph illustrates the drawing of an image:
+The following diagram illustrates the drawing of an image:

 .. graphviz:: :align: center